What is neurofibromatosis type 1

 NF1 is diagnosed when a person meets the official diagnostic criteria for NF1 that was developed at a National Institutes of Health Consensus Conference in 1987.
 Based on these criteria, a person who has at least two of the following features is considered to have NF1:

-- Six or more café-au-lait spots, which are the spots must be more than five millimeters [mm] in diameter in young children and more than 15 mm in diameter after puberty.
+Six or more café-au-lait spots.
+These spots must be more than five millimeters (mm) in diameter in young children and more than 15 mm in diameter after puberty.

-- Specific bone changes, including sphenoid dysplasia (abnormality of one of the bones forming the skull) or thinning of the long bones
+Specific bone changes, including sphenoid dysplasia, which is an abnormality of one of the bones forming the skull, or thinning of the long bones

 If a person has a family history of NF1, they are suspected of having NF1 if they have any features of the condition.
 Genetic testing for mutations in the NF1 gene is available for people diagnosed with NF1.